korganrivera/silvercheetah/README.md

 tss.log can be displayed using gnuplot if you want.

 ## HOW TO USE
-* The default folder for your wahoo csv files is ./wahoo_csv_files.
-* If it doesn't exist, create it.
-* put some wahoo csv files in there.
 * run `./silvercheetah`
-* Files found in there will be processed and tss.log will be created.

-### What if I want to use a different folder?
+* silvercheetah will create a config file for you to edit.
-* Put the folder path that you want to use on the first line of the config file, no trailing slash.
-For example, `~/Dropbox/wahoo_files`
+* put the path of your wahoo files in the config file.
-* Run `./silvercheetah`
+* run `./silvercheetah`
-* Files found in there will be processed and a new tss.log will be created.
+* Files found will be processed and a tss.log will be created.

 ### What can I do with tss.log?
 tss.log contains virtual power calculations using speed data taken from your wahoo csv files.
 It contains values for FTP, TSS, CTL, ATL, TSB.
 This file can be plotted using gnuplot or whatever so you can view your training progress in a graph.
 You'll then be able to use this data to decide what your fitness level is, how much fatigue you can handle before burnout, and your daily TSS goals to improve your fitness as efficiently as possible.